I want to be upfront with you…

 7 Questions to help begin an honest conversation about rebuilding your relationship.

 1. What did you get in that relationship that you’re missing from our life together?

 This is an important question as it points to ways you can begin to start the healing process.
 The timing of this question is important.
-You shouldn't ask this question when your partner is still trying to deny the affair, its intensity, length, whether or not it was sexual and if they had talked about plans making a life together.
+You shouldn’t ask this question when your partner is still trying to deny the affair, its intensity, length, whether or not it was physical and if they had talked about plans making a life together.

 2. What score would you give our relationship on a scale of 1 – 10?

 10 is for being for feeling on top of the world.
 Ask your partner to be really honest.
 Don’t judge.
 Accept whatever number they give as a baseline for judging your progress as a couple over the next few months.